“Labor Omnia Vincit” McKay Law

 ASME A17.1 Code

 The ASME code establishes detailed escalator safety standards.
-Code non-compliance can support negligence per se.
+Violations of these codes can support negligence per se.

 Distinctive Injury Mechanisms